ubc-library-rc/geopackage_workshop/docs/land-acknowledgement.md

 ---
 layout: default
-nav_order: 5
+nav_order: 1.1
 title: Land acknowledgement
 ---
 # Land acknowledgement

-Before beginning the workshop, we'd like to acknowledge the Indigenous lands where we are located.
+We'd like to acknowledge the Indigenous lands where we are located.
 The UBC Vancouver campus is located on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam), səlilwətaɬ (Tsleil-Waututh), and Skwxwú7mesh-ulh Temíx̱w (Squamish) peoples.

+We encourage everyone to understand and investigate the history of any area where you live and/or are researching, no matter where that may be.

 ![map from Native Land Digital](assets/images/native_land_map.png)